Deutsch: Auger / Español: taladro helicoidal / Português: trado / Français: tarière / Italiano: trivella

 1. Semiconductor Industry: Ensuring the purity and composition of wafer surfaces.

-2. Coatings and Thin Films: Analyzing the uniformity and composition of protective and functional coatings.
+2. Coatings and Thin Films: Analyzing the Uniformity and composition of protective and functional coatings.

-3. Materials Science: Investigating surface phenomena, such as oxidation and corrosion.
+3. Materials Science: Investigating surface phenomena, such as Oxidation and corrosion.

 4. Metallurgy: Assessing surface treatments and the quality of metal alloys.